Timeline of the Russo-Ukrainian war (1 August – 31 December 2024): 30 December

 Russian-installed officials in Kherson Oblast claimed that a doctor was killed while another was injured in a Ukrainian drone strike on a hospital in Oleshky.

 Ukrainian officials claimed that partisans set fire to two trains in Moscow Oblast that were heading to occupied territories of Ukraine.

 Russia and Ukraine conducted a prisoner exchange following mediation by the UAE.
 Zelenskyy said that 189 Ukrainians were released, while the Russian defence ministry said that 150 Ukrainians were exchanged for the same number of Russians.

 A court in Ukraine convicted and sentenced a former police officer from Zaporizhzhia to 15 years' imprisonment for treason in sharing locations of air defense units with Russia.

 Zelenskyy appointed human rights activist Olha Reshetylova to become the first military ombudsman of Ukraine as part of efforts to address issues involving Ukrainian military personnel.

-President Biden announced a military aid package to Ukraine valued at USD $2.5 billion.
+President Biden announced a military aid package to Ukraine valued at US$2.5 billion.

 The Unmanned Systems Forces claimed to have destroyed a Russian Buk-M1-2 in Zaporizhzhia Oblast.

 A section of the Druzhba pipeline was attacked by Ukrainian drones in the village of Mamay, Bryansk Oblast.
 A "technical building" was partially destroyed.

 Russian forces claimed to have captured the town of Agronom in Kursk Oblast and Vovkove, south of Pokrovsk.
 Geo-located footage showed that Ukrainian forces retook the town of Kruglenkoye in Kursk Oblast.

 The acting governor of Kursk Oblast reported another Ukrainian strike on Lgov.